unconed/threestrap/README.md

 var three = THREE.Bootstrap();
 ```

-This will create a fullscreen Three.js WebGL canvas, initialize the scene and camera, and set up a rendering loop.
+This will create a full-page Three.js WebGL canvas, initialize the scene and camera, and set up a rendering loop.

 You can access the globals `three.scene` and `three.camera`, and bind events on the `three` context: